AlmostEfficient/FaucetBot/README.md

 * `maxFeePerGas`: The maximum price (in wei) per unit of gas for transaction.
 Takes in a BigNumber.
 Set to `25000000000` (25 gwei) by default.
 * `activityType`: Discord activity for the bot.
 Options - `PLAYING`, `STREAMING`, `LISTENING`, `WATCHING`.
 Set to `WATCHING` by default.
 * `activityName`: Name of the activity.
 Set to `"Buildspace.so"` by default.
 This shows as "Watching Buildspace.so" in the bot's presence.
+* `approvedRoles`: Role IDs for roles that do not have a cooldown (i.e. no waiting 1 hour b/w requests).
+Takes in an array of strings.